pdeschen/wuff-wiki/Equinox-application.md

 Let's build equinox application with wuff.
-Our prerequisites: JDK, gradle and access to jcenter.

 1. Create new folder, create file "build.gradle" in it, insert code: